moteutsch/Practical-OOP/article.markdown

         ));
     });

-We define a new home page route, "/", and render the "choose-quiz.phtml" view file, passing it the list of our quizes we retrieved from the service.
-Let's write the view file.
+We define the home page route with the `$app->get()` method.
+We pass the route as the first parameter and pass the code to run as the second parameter, in the form of an anonymous function.
+In the function we render the "choose-quiz.phtml" view file, passing it the list of our quizes we retrieved from the service.
+Let's code the view.

     <h3>Choose a Quiz</h3>